ufrisk/pcileech-fpga/PCIeSquirrel/readme.md

 Screamer PCIe Squirrel:
 =================
-This project contains software and HDL code for the [Screamer PCIe Squirrel PCIe board](https://shop.lambdaconcept.com).
+This project contains software and HDL code for the Screamer PCIe Squirrel PCIe board.

 Once flashed it may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) or [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/) to perform DMA attacks, dump memory or perform research.

-> :warning: **3rd party boards** not listed on this Github may not always be compatible with the firmware.
-It would depend on the 3rd party hardware vendor.
-No support can be given on 3rd party boards not mentioned on this Github.

 Capabilities: